 Should organisations have any concerns as to the robustness of virtual assessments?
 “The feedback we’ve received has been very encouraging.
 Candidates have actually been very surprised at the level of insight.
 It’s also a very efficient and engaging process,” Claire adds.
 “The rigour and methodology we apply to face to face is replicated virtually and we’re able to provide quality data driven insights to clients and participants.”

-With all the advantages and successes of virtual assessment centres, there is no escaping the one area of ‘criticism’ that keeps getting levelled at virtual assessment centres.
+With all the advantages and successes, there is no escaping the one area of ‘criticism’ that keeps getting levelled at virtual assessment centres.
 “Yes, you can’t take away that we are humans and even though we endeavour to recreate those ‘live’ conditions by for example having a social huddle at the end, it can never replace the human interaction for assessors and participants and social interaction for candidates.”

 If you’d like to know more about running a virtual assessment centre, please contact James Moore at firstname.lastname@example.org